okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 ```

 How about the Dummy Variables?
 It won't break the Model if you don't scale it, but you might lose how we can intepret which country is which.

+Even when no Euclidean distance is required, Feature scaling allows the execution to be much faster.